New photo reveals Gabby Petito’s injuries after domestic dispute with Brian Laundrie

 Related video: 911 caller saw Brian Laundrie hitting girlfriend Gabby Petito

-New images of Gabby Petito show the 22-year-old’s face covered in blood and bruises after a domestic abuse incident that occurred during her ultimately fatal roadtrip with ex-fiance Brian Laundrie.
+New images of Gabby Petito show the 22-year-old’s face covered in blood and bruises after a domestic abuse incident that occurred during her ultimately fatal road trip with ex-fiancé Brian Laundrie.

-The images were released by Ms Petito’s family attorney and were pulled off of her phone.
+The images were released by attorneys for Petito’s family and were pulled off of her phone.

-The attorneys representing Ms Petito’s family first noted the photo’s existence in a wrongful death lawsuit against the Moab City Police Department.
+The attorneys first noted the photo’s existence in a wrongful death lawsuit against the Moab City Police Department.
 An officer from the department encountered the couple on 12 August, 2021, after a witness saw them fighting and called to report the incident.

-Ms Petito was murdered during the couple’s road trip.
-A notebook found with Laundrie’s remains in a Florida nature preserve months later included a confession that he killed Ms Petito.
+Petito was murdered during the couple’s road trip.
+A notebook found with Laundrie’s remains in a Florida nature preserve months later included a confession that he killed Petito.

-The witness said they saw Laundrie hitting Ms Petito and attempting to take her phone from her so he could drive off and leave her at a co-op in Moab.
+The witness said they saw Laundrie hitting Petito and attempting to take her phone from her so he could drive off and leave her at a co-op in Moab.

-Ms Petito reportedly took the photo herself shortly before the pair were stopped by Moab police, Fox News reports, citing the law firm.
+Petito reportedly took the photo herself shortly before the pair were stopped by Moab police, Fox News reports, citing the law firm.

 The couple were questioned by Moab police for approximately an hour, after which they were split up for an evening.
-Neither Ms Petito or Laundrie pressed charges.
-The attorneys representing Ms Petito's family have pointed to a Utah statue that requires an arrest or citation in domestic abuse situations.
+Neither Petito nor Laundrie pressed charges.
+The attorneys representing Petito's family have pointed to a Utah statue that requires an arrest or citation in domestic abuse situations.

 The civil complaint against the department alleges the responding officer, Eric Pratt, ignored her "and did nothing more to investigate or document the injury."